aws-samples/amazon-transcribe-post-call-analytics/README.md

 If `DISABLED` is chosen, the PCA step function will bypass the summarization step.

 If `BEDROCK` is chosen, you must select the Bedrock model `SummarizationBedrockModelId` parameter.
+You must [request model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for the model selected.

 If `SAGEMAKER` is chosen, PCA will be deployed with the [HuggingFace bart-large-cnn-samsum](https://huggingface.co/philschmid/bart-large-cnn-samsum) model on a `ml.m5.xlarge` instance type.
 By default, it is deployed as a single instance count, defined by the `SummarizationSageMakerInitialInstanceCount` parameter.
 If `SummarizationSageMakerInitialInstanceCount` is set to `0`, the endpoint will be deployed as a [SageMaker Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html) endpoint.